FACTBOX-Corporate Australia burdened by Omicron surge | Business

 Virgin Australia The airline said it would reduce capacity across its network by around 25% for part of January and for February due to reduced travel demand and staff being required to isolate.

-Inghams Group The poultry producer said the rapid spread of Omicron was partly responsible for impacting supply chain, operations and sales.
+Inghams Group The poultry producer said the rapid spread of Omicron was partly responsible for impacting the supply chain, operations, and sales.
 It said staff shortages due to COVID-19 were hurting its production volume and operational efficiency.
-(Compiled by Indranil Sarkar and Shashwat Awasthi; Edited by Shounak Dasgupta)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)